guihw/Travel-Tracker/README.md

 npm install

 3. Set up environment variables
-Create a .env file in the root directory based on the provided .env_SAMPLE file:
+Create a .env file in the root directory based on the provided .env_SAMPLE file

-bash
-Copier
-Modifier
-cp .env_SAMPLE .env

 Fill in your PostgreSQL database credentials in the .env file.